sourcemeta/learnjsonschema.com/content/2020-12/applicator/allOf.markdown

 thought of as a [logical
 conjunction](https://en.wikipedia.org/wiki/Logical_conjunction) (AND)
-operation, as instances are valid if they satisfy every constraint of every subschema (the intersection of the operands).
+operation, as instances are valid if they satisfy every constraint of every subschema (the intersection of the constraints).

 {{<common-pitfall>}} Wrapping a single instance of the [`$ref`](../../core/ref) or [`$dynamicRef`](../../core/dynamicref) keyword in an `allOf` operator is an